vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/TAS-OpenTelemetry-SpringBoot-TO.md

 ![OTEL](img/TAS-OpenTelemetry-SpringBoot-TO/image1.jpg)

-## Configuring OTel on Tanzu Observability by Wavefront Nozzle
+## Configure OTel on Tanzu Observability by Wavefront Nozzle

 In this section, we'll configure OTel on Tanzu Observability (TO) by configuraing few parameters in TAS for the Wavefront tile.